MakeNModify/RandomShares/TuyaToESPHome/README.md

 - 3 button presses -> toggle USB3
 - Long press while one of the USBs is ON -> All OFF
 - Long press while all the USBs are OFF -> All ON
+- If any USB-port is ON, the LED is also turned ON
+- IF all USB-ports are OFF, the LED is also turned OFF

 The LED can be toggled via Home Assistant (like the USB ports)
 ```YAML